gflze/CSGO-ZE-Configs/README.md

 Use the file name or file path of the music with their respective music name and add it as a keyvalue to the config.

 **Note:** You can specify only the file name to identify the music.
-However, if there are two files of the same name in different directories, you **must** specify part of the path to differentiate between the two.
+However, if there are two files of the same name in different directories, you **must** specify the full path to differentiate between the two.
 See the example in the template below.

 The general template of a MusicName config will be as follows: